solisaegis/SolisAegis/structural-rationality-layer/computational-reference-models-sympy-jupyter-addendum/readme.md

 ---

+## Core Function

+This addendum gives the archive a non-operational computational doorway.

+It uses notebook-style pseudocode sketches to illustrate structural analogies from the Tensor-Native Interpretive Reference Layer and related archive documents.

+The model order follows conceptual grouping rather than the exact section order of Document 2.

+The examples are intended for:

+- educational explanation;
+- philosophical interpretation;
+- archive navigation;
+- conceptual comparison;
+- technical analogy;
+- non-operational visualization;
+- machine-readable context.

+They are disclaimed for:

+- deployment as AI safety code;
+- benchmark use;
+- certification criteria;
+- compliance logic;
+- monitoring logic;
+- containment logic;
+- reward shaping;
+- loss-function design;
+- proof of alignment;
+- evidence that a system is safe.

+---

 ## External AI Review Record

-This document received format review and editing support from Claude and boundary review from Google AI.
+This document received format review and editing support from **Claude (Anthropic)** and boundary review from **Google AI (Gemini)**.

-Claude confirmed the document’s structure, status, crediting, and non-operational framing.
+Claude confirmed the document’s structure, status, crediting, non-operational framing, and final readiness for hashing.

 Google AI confirmed that the document is structurally secure, properly decoupled from operational deployment, and ready for local cryptographic signing.

-The document is labeled **Final Candidate v1.0** and placed as **Interpretive Completion Layer, Document 3**. :contentReference[oaicite:0]{index=0}
+The document is labeled **Final Candidate v1.0** and placed as **Interpretive Completion Layer, Document 3**.

 ---